 With a poor credit rating, you won't likely qualify for a loan, and if you do, the interest rate will probably be outrageous.
 A fair credit rating will result in you qualifying for a loan, however, the interest rate will be high.
 A good credit rating will qualify you for just about any loan with an average interest rate.
 Lastly, an excellent credit rating means you will likely qualify for a loan with a very favorable interest rate, possibly saving you thousands of dollars in interest over the life of the loan.

-It's also important to note that there are several credit score firms as well as several different formulas that are used to calculate your credit score.
+It's also important to note that there are several financial firms as well as several different formulas that are used to calculate it.
 The three main credit agencies are TransUnion, Experian and Equifax.
-The information inside your credit report is used by each credit score firm according to their calculation formula to determine your credit score.
+The information inside your credit report is used by each credit firm according to their calculation formula to determine your credit score.

 Lenders use different credit agencies to determine your credit worthiness, meaning it's important that you monitor your credit activity through each agency.
 All three credit agencies are autonomous of each other, and their information does not always match.
 We are able to help you monitor your credit score through each agency.